 Peer to peer file-sharing networks are the most popular of the modern sharing methods.
 However, they come with a lot of security risks and threats to your business.
 These include the fact that you open your computer’s defense to threats and viruses online.
 You can save yourself by staying away from files that look ‘shady.’
 However, this is not always possible because some viruses can blind you as they can be pseudo-named and you will just trust and download them thinking that you are making the right decision.

 You can download some viruses that are set to autorun on your system.
 Immediately after downloading, your system will be put at risk.
 Avoid visiting these P2P networks and getting anything online as your system may be irreversibly damaged in the long run.

 On a global scale, employees put themselves and the companies they work for in danger by unknowingly, or knowingly, using unapproved, consumer-grade file sharing methods on their devices.
 More and more employees are resorting to the movement of Bring-Your-Own-Device (BYOD), and as a result, they resort to uploading data and even top-secret details on services like Google Drive, Dropbox, OneDrive, etc. This opens up the company’s security walls to more security threats.

-To sum up, an organisation needs to employ strict measures and work together with its employees to adopt enterprise-grade security practices.
+To sum up, an organization needs to employ strict measures and work together with its employees to adopt enterprise-grade security practices.
 This means employees need to always adhere to the policies set out by the IT department.